xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+Q:	What's the difference between USL and the Titanic?
+A:	The Titanic had a band.